AndrewOneal/WeatherApp_ASE456/documentation/Bryce-Bien/UserManuals/Weather-Alarms-UserManual.md

 ## Introduction

-The Weather Alarms feature allows users to receive customized notifications for specific weather conditions such as temperature extremes, low visibility, or high wind speeds.
+The Weather Alarms feature allows users to receive customized notifications for specific current weather conditions such as temperature extremes, low visibility, or high wind speeds.

 ## How to use